 I’m always on the lookout for tools that I think can make investing easier for people.
-WiseBanyan is one of those tools – an excellent roboadvisor that you can use to start investing.
-In this WiseBanyan review (now known as Axos Invest), I’m going to go over what WiseBanyan is, how it works, and let you know why I think this is a great roboadvisor for anyone looking to get started investing.
+WiseBanyan used to be one of those tools – an excellent, free roboadvisor that you could use to start investing.
+Unfortunately, Axos Bank purchased WiseBanyan a few years ago and has since made some significant changes that have dramatically impacted the quality of this once great roboadvisor.
+In this WiseBanyan Review (now known as Axos Invest), I’m going to go over what WiseBanyan is, how it works, and let you know why this roboadvisor is okay, but not great.

 As a bit of background, when it comes to investing, those of us that write about personal finance often think of investing as straightforward.
 The truth, however, is that while investing as a concept is straightforward, the actual process of investing can be harder than we make it out to be.

 In an ideal world, investing would be as easy as opening up a bank account.
 You’d be able to open an investment account, put money into it, and walk away without having to make any decision other than deciding how much money to put into your account.

 This is why I’m such a big fan of roboadvisors.
 These investment platforms are basically the closest we can get to having investing be as easy as opening up a bank account – just open up an account, put in some money, and walk away.
 Your money is then automatically invested for you in a well-diversified portfolio appropriate to your needs and risk tolerance.

 One of the investing apps that I used to use is WiseBanyan.
 I first started using it in 2015 and had a good experience with this under the radar roboadvisor.
 A few years ago, WiseBanyan was purchased by Axos and rebranded as Axos Invest (so be aware that WiseBanyan is technically now called Axos Invest).
 For purposes of this post, I’m still calling it WiseBanyan, but the official name for WiseBanyan is now Axos Invest.